oblinger/HookAnchorApp/MY/Plan/hack.md

+- spot: strip spaces for name matching
+- spgrab and spadd should both add a link to clipboard
 - sp grab should past the spot link into the clipboard
 - obsidian memorization cards
 - [[Hack]].	km copy entries